massoncheg/forgejo-docs/docs/user/code-search.md

 The following options are currently available for code search while using an indexer.

 - **Exact**: Perform an exact match on the provided expression.
-- **Fuzzy**: Conduct a fuzzy search, returning results that contain the keyword within a maximum edit-distance of 2.
-For example, a search query containing `hello` will yield results with
+- **Fuzzy**: Conduct a fuzzy search, returning results that contain the keyword within a maximum edit distance of 2.
+For example, a search query containing `hello` will yield results with:
   - **edit distance of 0**: `hello`
   - **edit distance of 1**: For example, `hllo` (delete), `helloo` (add), `hallo` (modify).